Ally and Safe Space/Safe Zone Advocates

 Cuesta is committed to providing an environment which affirms human differences and similarities.
 The mission is implemented through examining, recognizing, and promoting diversity related to national origin, religion, race /ethnicity, gender, disability, sexual orientation, age and socioeconomic status.

-The following Cuesta faculty and staff members are individuals who have completed
+the Campus Allies listed to the right are Cuesta faculty and staff members who have

-Ally and Safe Space/Safe Zone trainings and serve as mentors for students seeking
+completed Ally and Safe Space/Safe Zone trainings and serve as mentors for students

-unity and a support system on campus.
-There are opportunities at Cuesta to complete
+seeking unity and a support system on campus.
+There are opportunities at Cuesta to

 An Ideal Ally is Someone Who